by Christin Brown | Septiembre 27, 2018 | News Releases

 Who: PECO ratepayers, including residents and businesses, will be able to testify for the record about the impact a rate increase would have on them and their overall opinions of a rate increase.
 They may also submit printed testimony.

 The hearing will be the last of five that the PUC has scheduled to gather public input on PECO’s requested electric rate hike.
-The utility company filed its new rate request on March 29, prompting the Commonwealth’s Office of Consumer Advocate to file a formal complaint.
+The utility company filed its new rate request on Marzo 29, prompting the Commonwealth’s Office of Consumer Advocate to file a formal complaint.
 The PUC has suspended the proposed rate increase pending a thorough investigation of PECO’s request.

 A key part of that investigation includes five public input hearings to be held throughout the Philadelphia region when constituents will have an opportunity to express their views on the proposed rate hike.
 Constituents may testify in person and/or by submitting printed testimony.
 In addition to representing consumer interests at the hearings, the Consumer Advocate will review PECO’s filings, including costs and expenses claimed by the company, its revenue requirements, operating and maintenance expenses, income tax expense and quality of service.
 PUC’s Office of Administrative Law Judge will review the evidence and issue a final decision on the rate increase request.